SrishtiVashishtha/Inferring-Sentiments-from-Supervised-Classification-of-Text-and-Speech-cues-using-Fuzzy-Rules/README.md

 _SpeechFeatures.py_ : the code for implementing unimodal textfeatures based SVM and computation of Speech Confidence Scores.

 _FuzzyRulebasedSupervisedClassifier.py_ :the code for implementing the fuzzy rule based system using Text and Speech Confidence Scores.

+**Citation**

+If using this code, please cite our work using :

+>Vashishtha, Srishti, and Seba Susan.
+"Inferring Sentiments from Supervised Classification of Text and Speech cues using Fuzzy Rules."
+Procedia Computer Science, 167 (2020), pp.1370-1379.